Larqqa/epic-game-store-webhook/README.md

 Original work: [EpicDiscordBot](https://github.com/lucasrennok/EpicDiscordBot)

-This bot gets the free games discounts from Epic Game Store.
+This script gets the free games discounts from Epic Game Store.
-The bot fetches the games from this [page](https://store-site-backend-static.ak.epicgames.com/freeGamesPromotions).
+The script fetches the games from this [page](https://store-site-backend-static.ak.epicgames.com/freeGamesPromotions).
+When the server receives a GET request with the correct `X-JWT-Token` in the headers, it will send the fetched games as an embed to the configured Discord webhook.

 Scripts:
 `npm start`: To start the bot</br>